PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

       Whether the response to this query will be exported to a remote protobuf logger, if one has been configured.

+  .. attribute:: DNSQuestion.tag

+      The packet-cache tag set via :func:`gettag`, or 0 if it has not been set.

   It also supports the following methods:

   .. method:: DNSQuestion:addAnswer(type, content, [ttl, name])